Fast FFmpeg J2K decoder on NVIDIA GPU

 These are examples of command-line how we could decode snowman.mxf file from the current folder and create MP4 video file with H.264 or H.265 encoding at the same pipeline with different sets of parameters:

-Batch size and number of threads depend on the size of free GPU memory.
-If utilized parameters are too big, then user will get a warning to make batch size less or to utilize better GPU with more memory.
+fv_batch_size and number of threads depend on the size of free GPU memory.
+If utilized parameters are too big, then user will get a warning to make fv_batch_size less or to utilize better GPU with more memory.

-Simple benchmark for FFmpeg J2K transcoding to H.264 on GPU
+Simple benchmarks for FFmpeg J2K transcoding to H.264 on GPU

 Fast J2K decoding with FFmpeg from MXF to RGB or YUV frames

 Fastvideo J2K decoder supports multiple output formats.
 These are NV12, P010, YUV444, YUV444P10, RGB24, RGB48.
 Formats NV12, P010, YUV444, YUV444P10 are native for NVENC.
-Decoded frame can be placed in host-to-device buffers.
-Device buffer is used for NVENC, to remove additional device-to-host and host-to-device copies.
-Host buffer is used for integration with other FFmpeg codecs.
+By default, decoded frame is placed into device buffer that can not be consumed by most of FFmpeg filters and codecs.
+There is a parameter -fv_export_to_host 1 to force J2K decoder to place a frame to host buffer.
+Device buffer is used for NVENC to remove additional device-to-host and host-to-device copies.
+Host buffer is used for integration with other FFmpeg codecs and filters.
 Formats NV12, P010, YUV444, YUV444P10 support both buffer types.
 Formats RGB24 and RGB48 support only host buffer type.

 Format NV12 is native NVENC format.
 It contains mixed UV plane in contrast to classic YUV420.
 Format P010 is 16-bit per element version of NV12 format.